AtlanticRethink/mobile-check/README.md

 # mobile-check

 A function to check whether a page is viewed from a mobile device.
 Returns true or false.
-Add to the top of your JavaScript and the following to check:
+Add to the top of your JavaScript and use the following condition check:

 `if (window.mobilecheck() === false) { ... }`